pwwang/biopipen/README.md

 # bioprocs
-A set of procs for bioinformatics
+A set of procs for bioinformatics using [pyppl](https://github.com/pwwang/pyppl)